Hortivation/getting-started/datasource_owners/README.md

 After the command is executed, your ip is registered with Hortivation Hub and you will find a `.env` file in your working directory that should be used to start up your data source.

+### 3.2 Use your own hostname

+> Only perform this step if you want to use your own domain name and filled in the _Hostnaam_ field during registration on the hub.

+Edit the `.env` file and makesure the `HOSTNAME` environment variable is set to your hostname.

 ## 4. Start up your Data Source

 Once all files are in place, you can start you Data Source using the following command